VCCT-MAST5112-2025-G1/ST10467825-ChefMenuApp/README.md

   Refactored the overall structure of the code for imporoved readability and maintainability.
 Added a centralised `MenuProvider` context to manage menu data globally across screens.
 Also `HomeScreen` was updated to consume global menu context to prepare the app for the next phase where menu management will move to the dedicated chef screen.

+- Version 1.7

+   Refactored menu handling to be global by introducing a centralised MenuProvider context and updated HomeScreen to consume this context.
+Implemented the fully controlled Home form (state, validation) with a FlatList to render menu items in real time and reset fields on submit.
+Added category counts (Starters, Mains, Desserts) using .filter() and a dropdown/picker to reduce input errors, plus a dynamic total price calculation that updates as items are added.
+Added dedicated screens for each job type, carried out minor UI adjustments for consistency, and resolved TypeScript/import issues to improve type safety and cross-platform imports.

 ## Installation and setup

 1. Clone this repository: